top of page

 How do I prepare?

 The best resources to prepare for the MSRA are online question banks.
 There are many options available, including Passmedicine, Pastest and MCQ Bank.
-For the SJT, it is important to familiarise yourself with GMC's good medical practice, as these are the key principles that form the basis of the SJT component of the exam.
+For the Professional Dilemmas, it is important to familiarise yourself with GMC's Good Medical Practice, as these are the key principles that form the basis of the SJT component of the exam.

 As part of our Radiology Applications series, IR Juniors runs an MSRA preparation webinar, which provides applicants with top tips for the exam.
 Previous years' talks can be viewed on our YouTube channel.
 Keep an eye out on our social media for details on future MSRA events.